content-left-bg.png

 • clearly visible from the runway.

-Ensure spikes, if worn, are no longer than 9mm (synthetic surface) or 12mm (grass surface) per the Little Athletics Competition Handbook (section 3).
+Ensure spikes, if worn, are no longer than 9mm (synthetic surface) or 12mm (grass surface) per the Little Athletics competition rules and regulations.
 Follow venue requirements, if available.

 Wear shoes (recommended) or tape the feet when using a wooden take-off board to avoid small splinters.

-A whistle, flags, cones for command signalling to be available.
+A whistle, flags, cones for command signalling must be readily available.

 Common hazards and controls